 Reduced Student Rate

-If you are currently enrolled in a veterinary program you may attend this session at half price.
-Just register on the general meeting form, beginning May 1st, and select the appropriate 'Student fee' under the GP Course section.
-Students will need to email or fax proof of current enrollment before attending on site, or bring the letter to the registration desk if walk-up registering.
+If you are currently enrolled in a veterinary program you may attend the General Practitioners' session at half price.
+Just register on the general meeting form and select the appropriate 'Student fee' under the GP Course section.
+Students will need to submit proof of current enrollment before attending on site, or bring the letter to the registration desk if walk-up registering.
 This could be a letter from an instructor or current transcripts.
-Contact the ACVO office for more questions.

 Complimentary On-Line Viewing Access of Courses